jimasp/behave-vsc/README.md

 ## Advanced project configuration

-- Autodiscovery is based on the behave config `paths` setting and the extension `relativeWorkingDir` setting.
+- Autodiscovery is based on the behave config `paths` setting and the extension `behaveWorkingDirectory` setting.
 If you have a non-standard project structure, then you can use these settings to configure the extension to find your features and steps.

-- If your behave working directory is not the same as your project directory, then you can set the `relativeWorkingDir` to specify a project-relative path to the behave working directory.
+- If your behave working directory is not the same as your project directory, then you can set the `behaveWorkingDirectory` to specify a project-relative path to the behave working directory.
 In terms of feature/step autodiscovery, this will then make the working directory act as the project root.
 Alternatively, you can set the `paths` setting in a behave config file in your project-root.

   - Example:

     ```json
       // settings.json
       {
-        "behave-vsc.relativeWorkingDir": "my_behave_working_folder", // project-relative path
+        "behave-vsc.behaveWorkingDirectory": "my_behave_working_folder", // project-relative path
       }
     ```